cccbr/runningatower/content/docs/020-Communication/index.md

 Consider the use of:

 - Posters outside, or inside, the building.
-Ensure that these are up to date, especially contact details.
-There are Publicity materials insert link to existing CCCBR documentation, including downloadable templates.
+Ensure that these are kept up to date, especially any contact details.
+There are Publicity materials [Existing CCCBR documentation, including downloadable templates](https://cccbr.org.uk/resources/publicity-material/).

 - Flags, banners and publicity stands may be available from a local society.